• Skip to primary navigation

 This cake uses a gluten-free flour blend and raw honey.
 The raw honey amplifies the honey flavor and since gluten-free flour doesn’t develop gluten, this cake doesn’t get rubbery like most mug cakes!
 It’s the best mug cake to enjoy all by yourself or with your plus one!

 Want more gluten-free recipes to try after conquering this mug cake?
-Try our Oat Milk Pancakes, Carrot Cake Granola, or Nut Butter Snickerdoodle Cookies.
+Try our 3-ingredient Oatmeal Pancakes, Protein Carrot Cake, or Chewy Orange Ginger Cookies.

 Jump to: